Dozoretz National Institute for Mathematics and Applied Sciences (DNIMAS)

 General survey of microorganisms that cause human diseases.
 The mechanisms of body defense and immunity to infectious agents are discussed.

-BIO 163L Microbiology for the Health Sciences Laboratory (1 Credits)
+BIO 163L Micro for Health Sciences Laboratory (1 Credits)

 Study of culture methods, microscopic sterilization, and aseptic techniques.

-BIO 165 Human Anatomy and Physiology (3 Credits)
+BIO 165 Human Anatomy and Physiology I (3 Credits)

-BIO 165L Human Anatomy and Physiology Laboratory (1 Credits)
+BIO 165L Human Anatomy & Physiology I Lab (1 Credits)

 Emphasis on teaching aids such as computed managed instructions and hands-on experience with animal tissues.

-BIO 166 Human Anatomy and Physiology (3 Credits)
+BIO 166 Human Anatomy and Physiology II (3 Credits)

-BIO 166L Human Anatomy and Physiology Laboratory (1 Credits)
+BIO 166L Human Anatomy & Physiology II Lab (1 Credits)

 Emphasis on teaching aids such as computed managed instructions and hands-on experience with animal tissues.